Jixin-Ma/Jixin-Ma.github.io/_pages/about.md

 # 🔥 News
-- *2024.08*: &nbsp;🎉🎉 One paper "MRI Super-Resolution via Hybrid Information Enhancement Network based on Multi-Attention and Adaptive Convolution" has been accepted by IEEE BIBM 2024.
+- *2024.08:*  &nbsp; One paper "MRI Super-Resolution via Hybrid Information Enhancement Network based on Multi-Attention and Adaptive Convolution" has been accepted by **IEEE BIBM 2024**.🎉🎉

 # 📝 Publications